Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 MsiInstallDate InventoryApplicationFile value When the parent MSI was installed (if any).

-LastModified Hive value (schema-dependent) A last-modified marker, present in some schema versions.
+LastModified Hive value (schema-dependent) Last-modified marker, present in some schema versions.

-LastWriteTimestamp (legacy Programs) Registry key metadata Same idea as KeyLastWriteTimestamp, but for the legacy Root\Programs schema.
+LastWriteTimestamp (legacy Programs) Registry key metadata Same idea as KeyLastWriteTimestamp, for the legacy Root\Programs schema.

 The single most important rule: